-Individual Deductible: An Individual Deductible is the amount shown in the Benefit Summary that must be paid by the Member before the Plan provides benefits for Covered Services for that Member.

-Family Deductible: The Family Deductible is the amount shown in the Benefit Summary that applies when two or more Family Members are enrolled in this Plan, and is the maximum Deductible that enrolled Family Members must pay.
-All amounts paid by Family Members toward their Individual Deductibles apply toward the Family Deductible.
-When the Family Deductible is met, no further Individual Deductibles will need to be met by any enrolled Family Members.
+- Individual Deductible: An Individual Deductible is the amount shown in the Benefit Summary that applies regardless of how many members are enrolled, and is the amount that must be paid by the Member before the Plan provides benefits for Covered Services for that Member. - Family Deductible: The Family Deductible is the amount shown in the Benefit Summary that applies when two or more Family Members are enrolled in this Plan, and is the maximum Deductible that enrolled Family Members must pay.
+All amounts paid by Family Members toward their Individual Deductibles apply toward the Family

-Note: No Member will ever pay more than an Individual Deductible before the Plan begins paying for Covered Services for that Member.
+- Deductible.
+When the Family Deductible is met, no further Individual Deductibles will need to be met by any enrolled Family Members. - Note: No Member will ever pay more than an Individual Deductible before the Plan begins paying for Covered Services for that Member.